Upload PolicyLast updated: June 28th, 2018

 - Graphic or Audio Files relating to ZZT or its derivatives (excluding MegaZeux as DigitalMZX covers those).

 Prior archives such as z2 had rules in place to require that all uploaded ZZT worlds created after a certain point were required to have a minimum file size and make use of extended Super Tool Kit colors.
-The Museum has no such restrictions.
+The Museum has no such restrictions on quality filters.

 When uploading files, some data such as the title of the upload and authors who have worked on it are requested by the site to be filled out by the user.
 Other information is automatically parsed by the Museum site.